-Everyday Skills courses provide you with an Open University statement of participation for your achievement which can be added to your employment profile and your CV.
+The Everyday maths and English courses provide you with an Open University statement of participation for your achievement, which can be added to your employment profile and your CV.

 You then have the option to register for a Functional Skills qualification provided that you do not already have an equivalent qualification in maths and/or English.
-After a short informal interview at a college near you and an assessment to determine your skill level you can enrol on a suitable Functional Skills course and sit the exam when you are ready.
+After a short informal interview at a college near you, and an assessment to determine your skill level, you can enrol on a suitable Functional Skills course and sit the exam when you are ready.